 People who live in cities do not have the space for storing a comprehensive emergency kit.
 So how I have approached this is in stages.
 The first being to plan, the second to prepare a kit and included in this kit is a list of all the other things that might be necessary to grab from your home on short notice.
 Customise this list to your needs and reality.
 If you live in a condo, on the 20th floor you are not going to need a shovel but you will need comfortable running shoes if you have to walk down the emergency exit stairs.
 Familiarize yourself with what is on this list and commit to keeping everything that is on it in the places you say they are being kept.
 I was once in a high rise condo in an earthquake and the building started swaying.
 Knowing what to do and where to get everything needs to be automatic – if you have to “think” about it you won’t be able to recall.
 It is also a good idea to have a small kit in your car with you too.

-- Plan how to meet or contact your family in an emergency… cell phone, text, email… for example if you find yourself in an emergency send a text – it will alert your closest of kin and EM will be able to identify where you sent it from so it will act also as a gps for emergency services.
-Maintain daily a conversation with your family so you generally know where they plan to be the next day.
+- Plan how to meet or contact your family in an emergency… cell phone, text, email… for example, if you find yourself in an emergency, send a text – it will alert your closest of kin and EM will be able to identify where you sent it from so it will act also as a GPS for emergency services.
+Maintain regular communication with your family so you generally know where they plan to be.
 Just pretend it is 1965 and cell phones and GPS units are not in everyone’s hands.

 - Know all exits in the home.

-- I’d also recommend getting to know your neighbors so that you’re all aware of the resources available to you within the neighborhood.
+- I’d also recommend getting to know your neighbours so that you’re all aware of the resources available to you within the neighbourhood.

 - Know who of your neighbours is vulnerable and/elderly so that they can be checked in on and/or helped.

 - Make copies of important documents: Birth and marriage certificates, passports, Medical information, licences, wills, land deeds and insurance.
 You might want to put them in a safety deposit box or give them to friends and family who live out of town.